-- 15% of the annual net slot machine proceeds are dedicated to supplement purses of the live horse race meets held at the facility: - 3% of the annual net slot machine proceeds dedicated to horse breeders associations; - 18.5% taxable net slot machine proceeds are paid to the state; - \$0.25 per person attending live racing and off-track betting facilities during those periods when it is conducting race meetings, only on those days when there are scheduled live races at its racetrack (currently Thursdays through

-Sundays) from the hours of 6:00 p.m. until 12:00 a.m. and during those periods when it is not conducting live racing (i.e., between race meetings) only on Thursdays through Mondays from the hours of 12:00 p.m. until 12:00 a.m.
+- 15% of the annual net slot machine proceeds are dedicated to supplement purses of the live horse race meets held at the facility; - 3% of the annual net slot machine proceeds dedicated to horse breeders associations; - 18.5% taxable net slot machine proceeds are paid to the state; - \$0.25 per person attending live racing and off-track betting facilities during those periods when it is conducting race meetings, only on those days when there are scheduled live races at its racetrack (currently Thursdays through Sundays) from the hours of 6:00 p.m. until 12:00 a.m. and during those periods when it is not conducting live racing (i.e., between race meetings) only on Thursdays through Mondays from the hours of 12:00 p.m. until 12:00 a.m.
+Delta Down's current license is valid through October of 2011.